Nonclassical States for Non-Hermitian Hamiltonians with the Oscillator Spectrum: Nonclassical states for non-Hermitian oscillators

-We have already indicated, in Sec.~\ref{superposition}, that the distorted coherent states $\{ \vert \psi_0 \rangle, \vert z,w \rangle \}$ are minimal uncertainty states with respect to the uncertainty relation (\ref{distquad2}).
+By construction, the distorted coherent states $\{ \vert \psi_0 \rangle, \vert z,w \rangle \}$ are minimal uncertainty states with respect to the uncertainty relation (\ref{distquad2}).
 In the oscillator limit, the Mandel parameter $Q$ depends on the parameter of distortion.
 In Fig.~\ref{FigSqw}(a), we see that the states $\vert z^{osc},w\rangle$ are sub-Poissonian for any value of $\vert z \vert$ whenever $w=1$.
 For arbitrary values of $w>1$, they are nonclassical only in the interval $(0, \vert z_w \vert)$.
 Here the value of $\vert z_w \vert$ is defined by $w$: it is larger if the value of $w$ is increased.